 Instructions

-- In a small saucepan, heat olive oil and ginger over low heat for 10 minutes. pull off the heat and allow to cool.
-If not using right way, place in a clean and sanitized container and place in the refrigerator for up to a week.
+- In a small saucepan, heat olive oil and ginger over low heat for 10 minutes. pull off the heat and allow it to cool.

-- In a small bowl or clean and sanitized mason jar, whisk olive oil, vinegar, honey and salt together until emulsified. (vinegar and oil are mixed together)
+- In a small bowl, or a clean and sanitized mason jar, whisk the ginger-infused olive oil, vinegar, honey, and salt together until emulsified. (vinegar and oil are mixed together)

 - Drizzle over salad!